GPS Tracking System Overview: Complete Guide to GPS Technology Components and Architecture

 • Establish user training and support procedures

-• Monitor performance and optimize settings
+• Monitor performance and improve settings

 System Benefits